inmagik/react-rocketjump/docs/connect_userj.md

   const [state, actions] = useRj(rjObject, mapStateToProps)
 }
 ```
-`rjObject`: output of the call to a `RocketJump Constructor`, refer to [defining RocketJump Objects](www.google.com) section
+`rjObject`: output of the call to a `RocketJump Constructor`, refer to [defining RocketJump Objects](api_rj.md) section

 `mapStateToProps` is a function that is used to modify the shape of the state before returning it to the component.
 The role of this function is to extract information from the state and to shape it as needed by the component.
-To understand this function, you should read [working with state](www.google.com).
+To understand this function, you should read [working with state](usage_state.md).

-For what you can do with `state` refer to [working with state](www.google.com), and for what you can do with `actions` to `working with actions`(www.google.com)
+For what you can do with `state` refer to [working with state](usage_state.md), and for what you can do with `actions` to [working with actions](usage_actions.md)

 This is a very simple example of what you can expect when using this hook